jim-easterbrook/pywws/src/doc/guides/language.rst

 First delete the old documentation (if it exists) and then rebuild using your language::

+   cd ~/weather/pywws
-   rm -rf doc/fr
+   rm -rf doc
    LANG=fr python setup.py build_sphinx

 Note that the ``build_sphinx`` command doesn't have a ``--locale`` (or ``-l``) option, so the language is set by a temporary environment variable.

-Finally you can view the translated documentation by using a web browser to read the file ``doc/fr/html/index.html``.
+Finally you can view the translated documentation by using a web browser to read the file ``doc/html/index.html``.

 As before, please make sure you send your translation to jim@jim-easterbrook.me.uk so other pywws users can benefit from your work.